nicolasJouvin/MoMPCA/cran-comments.md

 ## Resubmission
-This is a resubmission.
+This is a resubmission (with a name change due to a conflict).
 In this version I have followed the recommandations:

+* changed the package name to MoMPCA (old name was MMPCA) because of conflicting name with a CRAN package submitted in-between.
 * Updated description
 * Removed the unnecessary license file
-* changed the package name to MoMPCA (old name was MMPCA) because of conflicting name with a CRAN package submitted in-between.
 * Changed \dontrun by \donttest for long examples